google/osv-scanner/docs/guided-remediation.md

 ## Relock and relax direct dependency remediation

 Relocking recomputes your entire dependency graph based on your manifest file, taking the newest possible versions of all your required packages.
-This causes a large number of changes to your dependency graph, which potentially carries a larger risk of breakages.
+Doing so will often allow for constraints on vulnerable packages to be unblocked and thus able to be remediated.
+However, relocking may cause a large number of changes to your dependency graph, which potentially carries a larger risk of breakages.

 Selecting the "Relock" option will bring you to the relock information page.
 Here, you can see which vulnerabilities are present after relocking.